 As with HPTN 084 pre OLE (Version 3.0), sites are expected to retain participants with no more than 5% annual loss to follow-up.
-A new SOP is not required for the OLE, but sites may wish to modify their existing plan if necessary.
+A new SOP is not required for OLE 1 or 2, but sites may wish to modify their existing plan if necessary.